 The mechanisms of hemofiltration and hemodialysis with filtration.
 No attempt has been made to represent the automatic control of the rates of filtration and infusion of replacement fluid.
 (Reproduced with permission from Forni LG, Hilton PJ: Continuous hemofiltration in the treatment of acute renal failure.
 N Engl J Med 1997;336:1303.)

 In arteriovenous (AV) techniques the pressure gradient for solute and water removal is supplied by the difference in pressures between the patient's arterial and venous vasculature.
 These techniques necessitate arterial cannulation with its attendant risks of arterial thrombosis, limb ischemia, hemorrhage, and atheroembolism (among others).
 Furthermore, the amount of solute and water removal is restricted by each individual patient's hemodynamic status, making both delivery of adequate therapy and standardization of delivered therapy difficult, especially in hypotensive critically ill patients.
 The major advantage of AV access is the ability to deliver therapy without complicated external machinery and support.
 However, because of the associated high risk-to-benefit ratio and lack of control over blood flow rates, AV techniques have fallen out of favor in most tertiary care centers.

 In venovenous (VV) techniques the pressure gradient for solute and water removal is supplied by an occlusive peristaltic pump.
 VV access allows avoidance of arterial cannulation and greater control over and greater reliability of the rate of blood flow into the extracorporeal circuit.
 Disadvantages of VV access include incorporation of more external devices (ie, pumps/air traps) and longer circuits that are more prone to clotting.
-Nevertheless, because of the superior safety and control associated with VV access as compared to AV access, VV techniques are used in the majority of clinical settings in which CRRT is ...
+Nevertheless, because of the superior safety and control associated with VV access as compared to AV access, VV techniques are used in the majority of clinical settings ...